Auxx/lib-colorifium/README.md

 This class contains static methods to convert `RGB8` (8 bit RGB) colours into all other colour models. `FromRGBF` is used behind the scenes in most cases. `toHex()` method converts RGB colour to its hexadecimal representation.
+`toRGBAHex()` and `toARGBHex()`
+convert to hexadecimal representation with alpha component (0-255) placed as suffix (CSS notation) and prefix (Android notation) respectively.
+`toCssRgba()` and `toCssRgb()` will convert RGB colour to its CSS RGB notation with or without alpha component (0-255).

+Please note that alpha components should be specified in the same format as other colour components as 8 bit integer number with a range from 0 to 255!

 ```javascript
 export declare class FromRGB8 {